August 28, 2022

 I wonder what it would be like if we could get every single Christian congregation to spend a whole year following only these two small teachings?

-Note: Historical background information is primarily from Bruce Malina and Richard Rohrbaugh, Social Science Commentary on the Synoptic Gospels (see link below), pages 283-286.
+Note: Historical background information is primarily from Bruce Malina and Richard Rohrbaugh, Social Science Commentary on the Synoptic Gospels, pages 283-286; and the writings of Amy-Jill Levine, et. al. See link below.

 Luke 14:1, 7-14 (NRSV)